 Former Cobb County commissioner Butch Thompson

-to stop the program dead in its tracks.
+filed a lawsuit to stop the program dead in its tracks.
 The money used to pay for the iBooks was culled from a special county wide sales tax ratified by voters in 2003.
 Thompson claimed that taxpayers agreed to fund an upgrade of obsolete computer systems throughout the school system, but never authorized Cobb County school officials to buy laptops.

 Superior Court Judge S. Lark Ingram agreed, citing that the funding procedure was in question, not the merit of the program.
 Ingram

-in late July.
+halted the program in late July.
 Shortly thereafter, the Cobb County school board

-killed the iBook program
+killed the iBook program all together.